 7. Colorimetry: Using the well strips below, the student put the following number of drops in the wells.
-In strips I& II, 1-8 drops of blue dye standard solution (5.05 ppm) were added as shown in the diagram.
+In strip I, 1-8 drops of blue dye standard solution (5.05 ppm) were added as shown in the diagram.
 In strip II, additional drops of water were added in order to have the same total volume of 8 drops for each well.

-Given: The student found that the unknown solution of blue dye matched well #7 on Strip II.
+Given: The student found that the unknown solution of red dye matched well #7 on Strip II.